 All students with disabilities must take primary responsibility for their success or failure in higher education.
-Make appointments with your instructors for monitoring your progress.
+Meeting with instructors regularly is an excellent way to monitor progress.

 STUDENTS RIGHTS

 Students with disabilities are provided rights under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 along with the appropriate amendments.
 They are as follows: